 They even went further by stating the following explanation:

 “Turmeric stains both hair and skin.
 This yellow hair on the skin gives a camouflage effect, and so the hair looks less visible.”

 In other words, what many women and men believe as a potent effect of turmeric, that it decreases hair growth, is just an optical illusion according to the researchers, as further explained here:

-“We demonstrated this by taking few strands of black hair and some of them were smeared with turmeric.
+“We demonstrated this by taking a few strands of black hair, and some of them were smeared with turmeric.
 Those hairs which were smeared with and without turmeric were placed on a yellow background.
-Those hairs which were colored with turmeric appeared less visible than the hairs without turmeric.”
+Those hairs which were coloured with turmeric appeared less visible than the hairs without turmeric.”

 From this study, it is very clear that turmeric is not a hair growth inhibitor.